 “Have a seat, Doctor,” Foxwell directed with a motion of his hand.
 Rivera walked around the small conference table, pulling out a seat next to Beta.

 Making eye contact with both senior officers, Captain Foxwell proceeded to divulge the purpose of the meeting.
 “As you’re both aware, a subspace message received from Galactic Fleet Command two days ago directed the Stargazer to set a course for Mars and await further orders.
 I received another subspace message an hour before we entered Mars orbit directing the three of us meet in the ready room at 1500 hours.
-A priority one subspace transmission from Admiral Perry is scheduled to begin at 1515 hours to explain the specific reason(s) we have been ordered to the red planet.
-It is now 1514 hours.
+A priority one subspace transmission from Admiral Perry is scheduled to begin at 1515 hours for mission specifics and instructions.
+It is now 1514 hours."

-Silent but curious, Beta and Rivera remained seated, Foxwell reaching up toward the overhead, pulling down a portable monitor in preparation to view the live Galactic Fleet transmission.
+Silent but curious, Beta and Rivera remained seated, Foxwell reaching up toward the overhead and pulling down a portable monitor in preparation to view the live Galactic Fleet transmission.